 These are the bodies of dead females and they carry hundreds of eggs and can be white, yellow or chestnut brown.
 Use a magnifying glass if you are not sure.

-A heavy infestation can kill the plants and cause the tubers to rot and potato growing isn’t much fun when a pest destroys all your hard work.
+A heavy infestation can kill the plants and cause the tubers to rot, and it isn’t much fun when a pest destroys all your hard work.
 To minimise the risk of eelworms destroying your hard work, follow these steps:

 - Harvest your tubers as soon as they are ready.